 Connect on a personal level with your text subscribers by collecting their birthdays and sending them a text on their birthday.

 You can choose for the text to include a special birthday offer or simply just wish them a happy birthday.
 The birthday text messages can be set up to go out automatically, so you don’t have to manually trigger each one.

 But if you're feeling creative, adding a GIF or photo to the birthday text gives an extra personal touch and will surely be remembered.

 9. Mobile coupons

 With SMS, you are able to send out coupons directly to your subscribers' cell phones.
-This is great because there is no coupon clipping required and text messages have 10 times the redemption rate of print coupons and 60 times faster response time than email coupons.
+This is great because there is no coupon clipping required and mass text messages have 10 times the redemption rate of print coupons and 60 times faster response time than email coupons.